Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/weight-load-balancer/guide.en-gb.md

 > **OVHcloud API**
 >> Log in to the OVHcloud APIv6 interface according to the relevant guide ([First steps with the OVHcloud API](/pages/manage_and_operate/api/first-steps)).
 >>
->> In case the project ID is unknown, the calls below allow you to retrieve it.
+>> In case the project ID is unknown, the API calls below allow you to retrieve it.
 >>
 >> > [!api]
 >> >